What does it do?

 The loan repayment calculator works out the periodic payment (Pmt) required at the end of each of n periods to repay a loan amount (PV) at a periodic interest rate of i.

 The loan repayment calculator spreadsheet is available for download in Excel format by following the link below.

-The loan repayment calculator is one of many used when preparing financial projections, discover another at the links below.
+The loan calculator is one of many used when preparing financial projections, discover another at the links below.

 Users use this free loan repayment calculator at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of a payments calculator that you might use when considering how to calculate payment on a loan.
-It is purely illustrative of a loan repayment calculator.
+It is purely illustrative of a loan payment calculator.
 This is not intended to reflect general standards or targets for any particular business, company or sector.
-If you do spot a mistake in this loan repayment calculator, please let us know and we will try to fix it.
+If you do spot a mistake in this loan payment calculator, please let us know and we will try to fix it.